TTK4130/ttk4130.github.io/docs/animation.rst

     ax.set_zlim(-L, 0.5*L)
     ax.set_box_aspect([1, 1, 0.6]) # Not strictly necessary, but nice for web view

-We've now created out plot.
+We have now created out plot.
 Now for the animation.
 The simplest way to animate using Matplotlib is to define a trajectory for every object in your system.
 We create one for the line (rod) and one for the bob (mass attached to rod).
 Like any other plot we can pick the formatting for each of the trajectories.